-WingTsun™ begins with a set of movements called Siu Nim Tau.
-This name translates as Little Idea Form.
+WingTsun™ begins with a set of movements called the Little Idea Form.
+The name is Siu Nim Tau in Chinese.
 The first third of this set of movements is done slowly.
 Learning how to move patiently and slowly through a set of movements over several minutes challenges many new students.
 It is revealing how many people rush through this set.
 We are trained in our modern world to get things done quickly and only quickly.
 WingTsun can be a study of opposites, looking at life as fast or slow.
 The name Little Idea is significant in its deeper meaning.
 On the surface it means “basic concept.”
 On a deeper level it means that the student is learning a little idea that is too important to brush off or run past.
 A farmer would not plant a seed on the surface and then let the wind blow it away or fail to water it.
 The seed, after all, carries the DNA of the plant.
 The Siu Nim Tau carries the DNA of the WingTsun system.

 Full benefit of the form’s practice can be received by breathing properly, in through the nose with expansion of the abdomen followed by the chest.
 After this, the breath should be released through the mouth by moving the abdomen inward, followed by the chest.
 Continued practice of this breathing trains the student to control breathing and give the body’s breathing mechanisms beneficial exercise.
 The profound effect on the mind and body is often overlooked but it exists none the less.